VictorBezak/Plotly_Multi-Axes_Gridlines/README.md

+# Update (April 28th, 2022)

+Check out the new `module` branch on this repo for cleaner class-based approach.
+The motivation with this refactor was to make the logic more functional and easier to follow, while also making it easier to test and modify.

+---

 # Multiple Axes and In-Sync Gridlines

 I do my best to cover all details, but if you'd like the quick